11x3/ilvmx/README.md

 ## Example

-Only the core of the API is working but it is enough to get, set, and exe "Nubs" or: a global address + (data | function) into your self-hosted local Castle's Nubspace.
+Only the core of the API is working but it is enough to get/set/cap/sig/exe against our Nubspace (or hashtag namespace of data + code) into your self-hosted local Castle's Nubspace.

 We will soon begin hosting a stream of Galaxy-wide Events from the ilvmx.org server that others will be welcome to consume and append to that stream and that will be our "p2p" network.
 If other ILvMx servers pop up and start talking to each other, we will form a real network and start adding the p2p.